Helltux/echo42null/HACKER-STYLE-DOCS.md

 ## Features

-The hacker style implementation includes two main features:
+The hacker style implementation includes the following features:

+1. JetBrains Mono font (Nerd Font) for all text
+2. IntelliJ IDEA dark theme color scheme
-1. A crosshair cursor that follows the mouse
+3. A crosshair cursor that follows the mouse
+4. Custom text selection color matching the theme
-2. Popup functionality that can be triggered from markdown files
+5. Popup functionality that can be triggered from markdown files
+6. Styled content blocks with borders similar to popups

 ## Crosshair Cursor